Ashmit0405/cpp_practice/README.md

 # cpp_practice
-These are some programs for c++ practice
+Some programs for cpp practice for syntax and basic understanding of the language